 Volatility selling returns are very negatively skewed: long periods of extraordinarily consistent returns (that are in practice easily scalable to very high levels) are interspersed by large losses (that will wipe you out just as easily, if your leverage is too high).
 A good indication of that is the very high Sharpe ratio (for a risk premium) for volatility selling before the financial crisis – from 1990-2007 – of 1,3.
 That´s three times as high as the pure equity risk premium.
 An explanation for this might be, that selling financial catastrophe insurance demands especially high risk premia, because extraordinarily large losses come at the worst time.

 In practice a short volatility strategy needs great attention to detail and good risk control to keep the inevitable losses in check.
-I try to accomplish this by finding ways to run the strategy in favorable conditions and to scale it down when conditions deteriorate.
-It can provide big, smooth returns and portfolio leverage at no cost (selling options uses no money in your account, only collateral needs to be provided for margin).
+I try to accomplish this by finding ways to run the strategy in favorable conditions and to scale it down or stop it as soon as conditions deteriorate.
+It can provide high, smooth returns and portfolio leverage at no cost (selling options uses no money in your account, only collateral needs to be posted for margin).

 - Selling out of the money put options on indices (insurance) and selling far out of the money call options on individual securities (lottery tickets).
 These carry the highest premia as investor demand for these options is highest and they systematically overpay for them.
 Studies show that it also works well to combine index short puts and short calls into systematic strangles, that make a portfolio more market neutral.
 This type of strategy captures the volatility risk premium while avoiding to make a directional market bet.

-- Trading volatility directly through VIX futures, options and ETP.
-Volatility ETP like VXX are some of the most efficiently value-losing securities out there and the opportunity lies in taking the other side.
-The danger lies in the vicious spikes these securities can have to the upside.
+- Trading volatility directly through VIX futures.
+Volatility futures provide a constant roll yield that can be harvested on the short side.
+The danger lies in the vicious spikes these securities periodically have to the upside.

-The portfolio looks a bit lopsided now, with too much tail risk exposure and could be balanced by a strongly positively skewed hedging strategy to feather some of the risk of being short volatility.
+The portfolio looks a bit lopsided, with too much tail risk exposure and could be balanced by a hedging strategy to feather some of the risk of being short volatility.
 An idea could be an asymmetric bet, buying long term far out of the money put options on struggling stocks and indices.
-This may be a strategy with a negative long-term expectation, but a strong benefit to portfolio diversification at low cost, with a strong upside when markets turn south.
+This may be a strategy with negative long-term return expectations, but a strong benefit to portfolio diversification at low cost, with big upside when markets turn south.

 *on concepts like skew and kurtosis read “Skewing Your Diversification“ by Mark S. Shore which gives insights on the advantages of combining short option and trend following managed futures with a traditional portfolio.